 Witwer says he's a former student at Fuller Seminary, but twice holds a religious medal, kissing it just before being shot by Lamar on the second occasion.
 It would be extremely out of character for a Fuller seminarian to tote a Catholic icon.

-Lamar shoots Danny Witwer in the head (although shot not actually shown, so can only presume), in subsequent shots of Lamar on the phone with Lara, with Danny's body slumped over in the lower right of the frame his head is intact with no signs of blood from the second shot anywhere.
+Lamar shoots Danny Witwer in the head (although the shot is not actually shown, so we can only presume), but in the subsequent shots of Lamar on the phone with Lara, Danny's body is slumped over in the lower right of the frame and his head is intact with no signs of blood anywhere.

 John Anderton clearly has an alibi for Danny's murder.
 Lamar Burgess is seen cleaning John Anderton's gun after killing Witwer.
 While he is doing this, he talks to Lara on the phone where she tells him that John has just arrived with the Precog.
 Since Danny's murder wasn't predicted or prevented by the Precogs, we'd be left to believe that normal forensic science and due process of the law would be applied, especially to the death of a deputy of the Attorney General.

 Anderton is being set up to spontaneously murder Crow when he finds the faked evidence.
 This would come down as a red ball at that time.
 The brown ball listing Anderton as the murderer comes days before he even knows the victim, so there was no premeditation for the Pre-Cogs to have seen.